llendway/rladies/2019-06-12_gganimate_demo.md

 #Resources

 * [gganimate by Thomas Pedersen](https://github.com/thomasp85/gganimate) - scroll down to the bottom
+* [Pedersen introductory vignette](https://cran.r-project.org/web/packages/gganimate/vignettes/gganimate.html) - gives a brief intro to what each of the key functions do
 * [gganimate wiki page](https://github.com/thomasp85/gganimate/wiki) - most of this is currently under development but there's some good examples

 * [ropensci examples](https://github.com/ropenscilabs/learngganimate).